MrMjauh/learn_gpt/README.md

 - Uses a simple character encoder
 - Only for learning purpose, and get more insight into the gpt models
 - Layer norms and residuel connections are done differently in gpt
+- Using masked attention heads for each, should not be needed?

 ## When running on a old laptop